London, Ontario: Education

 London public elementary and secondary schools are governed by four school boards – the Thames Valley District School Board, the London District Catholic School Board and the French first-language school boards (the Conseil scolaire Viamonde and the Conseil scolaire catholique Providence or CSC).
 The CSC has a satellite office in London.

 There are also more than twenty private schools in the city.

 The city is home to two post-secondary institutions: the University of Western Ontario (UWO) and Fanshawe College, a college of applied arts and technology.
 UWO, founded in 1878, has about 3,500 full-time faculty and staff members and almost 30,000 undergraduate and graduate students.
-It placed tenth in the 2008 Maclean's magazine rankings of Canadian universities.
-The Richard Ivey School of Business, part of UWO, was formed in 1922 and ranked among the best business schools in the country by the Financial Times in 2009.
-UWO has three affiliated colleges: Brescia University College, founded in 1919 (Canada's only university-level women's college); Huron University College, founded in 1863 (also the founding college of UWO) and King's University College, founded in 1954.
-All three are liberal arts colleges with religious affiliations: Huron with the Anglican Church of Canada, King's and Brescia with the Roman Catholic Church.
-London is also home to Lester B. Pearson School for the Arts one of few of its kind.
+The Richard Ivey School of Business, part of UWO, was formed in 1922.
+UWO has two affiliated colleges: Huron University College, founded in 1863 (also the founding college of UWO) and King's University College, founded in 1954.
+As well as one former affiliated college; Brescia University College, founded in 1919 (Canada's only university-level women's college).
+All three are liberal arts colleges with religious affiliations: Huron with the Anglican Church of Canada and King's and Brescia with the Roman Catholic Church.

 Fanshawe College has an enrollment of approximately 15,000 students, including 3,500 apprentices and over 500 international students from more than 30 countries.
 It also has almost 40,000 students in part-time continuing education courses.
-Fanshawe's Key Performance Indicators (KPI) have been over the provincial average for many years now, with increasing percentages year by year.

 The Ontario Institute of Audio Recording Technology (OIART), founded in 1983, offers recording studio experience for audio engineering students.

 Westervelt College is also in London.
 This private career college was founded in 1885 and offers several diploma programs.